-Many common generic drugs for blood pressure, heart disease, and diabetes are now available for as low as a penny a pill for CDPHP UBI members filling prescriptions at CVS, Walmart, Price Chopper/Market 32, Hannaford, Target, and ShopRite.
-Details are available in Rx Corner at www.cdphp.com.
+Many common generic drugs for blood pressure, heart disease, and diabetes are available for as low as a penny a pill for CDPHP UBI members filling prescriptions at an Rx for Less participating pharmacy, such as ConnectRx Price Chopper/Market 32, and Hannaford pharmacies.
+Program details and participating Rx for Less pharmacies are available in the Rx Corner atwww.cdphp.com.